What we know about the tourist sub that disappeared on an expedition to the Titanic wreck

 Last summer, Pogue accompanied the Titan crew on the journey from Newfoundland to the site where the Titanic as lost.
 Several dive attempts had to be canceled when weather conditions indicated it may not be safe.
 At the time, he described the Titan as a one-of-a-kind submersible craft made from thick carbon fiber and coated on both ends by a dome of titanium.

+Lochridge was not the only skeptic.
+The same year his complaint was filed, other industry leaders approached OceanGate with questions about the safety of its submersible.
+William Kohnen, president and CEO of Hydrospace Group, outlined his concerns in a 2018 letter to OceanGate, originally published by The New York Times, that warned of potentially "catastrophic" issues with the "experimental" sub, which was not certified.
+Kohnen told CBS News on Wednesday that although he did not send it, the letter was leaked to OceanGate and prompted the company to "amend a number of details that made sure the public knew" the submersible had not received its certification.

+"The letter to Oceangate was meant as a professional courtesy to the CEO expressing industry concerns that the company was not following a traditional classification route for the certification of the submersible," Kohnen said.
+"The industry operates along an established and dynamic set of safety regulations and protocols that have served the submersible industry worldwide."

-Ahead of the planned dive, Pogue recalled signing paperwork that read, in part, "This experimental vessel has not been approved or certified by any regulatory body, and could result in physical injury, emotional trauma, or death."
+Ahead of his planned dive last summer, Pogue recalled signing paperwork that read, in part, "This experimental vessel has not been approved or certified by any regulatory body, and could result in physical injury, emotional trauma, or death."

 Space inside the submarine was similar to the interior of a minivan, and, with just one button and a video game controller used to steer it, the vessel "seemed improvised, with off-the-shelf components," Pogue said.